ghost0x02/metexfo/README.md

 msfconsole -q -r metexfo_final_agent.rc
 ```

-### ⚡ Post-Exploitation Terminal Output Preview (Success Simulation)
+### ⚡ Post-Exploitation Terminal Output Preview
-When the compiled blueprint runs against an unhardened architecture and compromises the host, your terminal will immediately lock into an active **Meterpreter shell** as simulated below:
+When the compiled blueprint runs against the TARGET SYSTEM and compromises the host, your terminal will immediately lock into an active **Meterpreter shell** as simulated below:

 ```text
 resource (metexfo_final_agent.rc)> use auxiliary/scanner/http/tomcat_mgr_login